How to Build a Go-To-Market (GTM) System That Generates Business on Autopilot

 But the basics are important and worth covering because retention and expansion are the most efficient growth levers in B2B.

 You know the saying, keeping a customer is always cheaper than finding a new one.
-And getting an existing customer to buy more or upgrade is the most capital-efficient growth there is.
+Getting an existing customer to buy more or upgrade is the most capital-efficient growth there is.

 The key concept is customer lifecycle management.
-So, always ask yourself: What stage is each customer in?
+So, always ask yourself.
+What stage is each customer in?
 What should they see and experience at each stage?
-What touchpoints make sense and when?
+What touchpoints make sense at month 1, month 6, year 2?

 The flywheel only works when the layers connect

-• Traffic that doesn’t get captured is vanity.
+Traffic that doesn't get captured is wasted spend.

 When we audit a company's GTM, we're not looking at whether each layer exists in isolation.
 We're looking at the connections.